dOrgTech/Ecosystem/proposals/Alchemy/11-3box-comments.md

 ## User Story

 ### Current
-Currently we can discuss inside proposals using a centralized solution like Disqus.
-However it does not have the nature of chat, rather its just like a forum board.
+Currently a user needs a 3box for an Alchemy profile but a Disqus account to comment on proposals.

 ### New
-We want a decentralized messaging component inside proposals.

-As a User I want to be able to chat inside my proposals, so that we can start discussions and answer questions related to proposals.
+As a User I want to comment on proposals without creating Disqus account, so that we can fluidly start discussions related to proposals.

-As a User I want to see a list of messages.
+As a User I want to be able ot see and post messages.

-As a User I want to send messages.

 ## Detailed Design

 Based of 3box documentation https://docs.3box.io/build/web-apps/messaging/persistent-threads

-We are gonna use persistent threads for our messages.
+We are going to use persistent threads for our messages.

 ### Steps to take